 Digital Portfolio Projects

 The following is a sample structure for creating digital portfolios.
-I wrote about it in my most recent book Empowered at a Distance.
+I wrote about it in my most book Empowered at a Distance.
 For this type of portfolio, I encourage students to think about the product and the process through a lens of growth and mastery.
 Students also look at what they learned along the way and what future steps they want to take.

 I have found that three to five class periods tend to work well.
 I prefer taking a whole week if it is a yearlong class and taking three days (combining page 1 with 4 and 5, see below) for a semester-long course.